Policy

 • SDG 17: Partnerships for the Goals

-This policy statement is approved by The Shore Group’s board of directors, and it is their responsibility to ensure that it is implemented throughout the Group.
-The Director of each division is responsible for supporting this throughout their division and ensuring that all employees and contractors representing their division understand and are committed to the objectives.
+This policy statement is approved by The Shore Group’s Board of Directors, and it is their responsibility to ensure that it is implemented throughout the Group.

-The Shore Group’s CSR committee meets monthly to review performance against targets will report this into senior management and assist in disseminating improvement and action plans through the group.
-The Board is represented in the CSR committee.
+The Social Values Committee meets monthly to review performance against targets and disseminate improvement and action plans through the Group.
+The Board is represented in the committee, and updates are regularly reported to business owners.

-The Shore Group’s Health, Safety, Environment and Quality department are responsible for reviewing the implementation of the agreed actions across the Shore Group’s offices and sites.
-Any non-conformance or areas for improvement identified will have resultant action plans which are monitored to close out.
+The Compliance Department is responsible for reviewing the implementation of the agreed actions across The Shore Group’s offices and sites.
+Any non-conformance or areas for improvement identified will result in corrective action plans, which are monitored until closure.

-This policy statement and associated strategy will be reviewed annually by senior management to ensure it is still relevant, applicable and that the aims set out are being achieved.
+This policy statement and associated strategy will be reviewed annually by senior management to ensure it remains relevant, applicable, and effective.

 The Shore Group is committed to minimising its environmental impact across the scope of its operations and has identified the following areas of focus to help achieve this.